-2.12.4.8 Fire Safety Certificate
+2.11.4.4 Fire Safety Certificate

-A Fire Safety Certificate is required when the applicant proposes a new building, a new building extension, material alterations to an existing building or a change of use of an existing building.
+A Fire Safety Certificate is required where the applicant proposes a new building, a new building extension, material alterations to an existing building or a change of use of an existing building.
 The application is made through the Building Control Authority (BCA) in the local City or County Council.
-If the building or works comply with the requirements of Part B of the Second Schedule of the Building Regulations 1997, the BCA will issue a Fire Safety Certificate.
+If the building or works complies with the requirements of Part B of the Second Schedule of the Building Regulations 1997, the BCA will issue a Fire Safety Certificate.